-- This will help assess the progress you have made and expose the areas of weakness which might require extra effort and study time to be mastered.
+- This will help assess the progress you have made and expose the areas of weakness that might require extra effort and study time to be mastered.

-- Practicing questions would also add to your confidence in what you have learnt and help you get a feel of what you might encounter in the exam.
+- Practicing questions would also add to your confidence in what you have learned and help you get a feel of what you might encounter in the exam.

 Go by the Definitions of CFA Curriculum: